RAG Status and Its Crucial Role in Organizational Leadership

 • Talent: The talent on the project does not meet the needs and more hands should come on board.

-We'll use the three resources above when describing the different parameters that eventually lead to assigning a specific color code to a project.
-It is also common to use a red tag in a project orchestration tool.
+We'll use the three resources above when describing the different parameters and metrics that eventually lead to assigning a specific color code to a project.
+It is also common to use a red tag, often referred to as a rag status, in a project orchestration tool, which can be effectively integrated with kanban or scrumban boards to visualize workflow and identify bottlenecks.
 Such tools show what tasks are required to take software projects through versions.
 Often, a red status on a software project hints to programmers and managers that a task is strained on all three resources above, or has not started at all.

 What Does an Amber RAG Status Mean?